udacity/CarND-Behavioral-Cloning-P3/README.md

 ...
 ```

-The image file name is a timestamp when the image image was seen.
+The image file name is a timestamp of when the image was seen.
 This information is used by `video.py` to create a chronological video of the agent driving.

 ### `video.py`